Coronavirus response: Our Work in the UK

 Joe Clay is co-ordinator of our UK projects in Manchester and Yorkshire and knows just how hard the last year has been for the young people we support.
 Watch this interview to hear him explain the issues faced by vulnerable young people and how the pandemic has made already difficult situations almost unbearable.

 Our teams have seen an increase in the severity of new cases – from suicide attempts to assaults and more than any other problem, young people are reporting issues surrounding their mental health.
-Not only that families are at breaking point, months of restrictions, confusion trying to enforce new rules has left parents turning to our project workers for support more often than ever.
+Not only are families at breaking point, but months of restrictions has left parents turning needing more support than ever.

-Whatever it takes, and however we need to adapt to new approaches, we have the same commitment and will do whatever it takes to make to safeguard and support the young people across the UK who need us now and as we recover from coronavirus.
+Whatever it takes, and however we need to adapt to new approaches, we have the same commitment and will do whatever it takes to make to safeguard and support the young people across the UK who need us.

 The demand on our services is already increasing as children and families face additional pressures and burdens.
 Our project teams will always keep doing whatever they can but as a charity we are already facing the prospect of operating with a reduced income.